 History & Roles

-Introduction The modern Thai Capital Market traces its origins back to the early 1960s.
-In 1961 Thailand implemented its first five-year National Economic and Social Development Plan to support the promotion of economic growth and stability as well as to develop the Kingdom's standard of living.
-Following upon this, the Second National Economic and Social Development Plan (1967–1971) then proposed for the first time that an orderly securities market be established in order to mobilize additional capital for national economic development.
+The modern Thai capital market traces its origins back to the early 1960s.
+In 1961, Thailand implemented its first five-year National Economic and Social Development Plan to promote economic growth and stability as well as to develop the people’s standard of living.
+Subsequently, the Second National Economic and Social Development Plan (1967–1971) proposed the establishment of Thailand’s first securities market to play the vital role of mobilizing capital to support the nation’s economic and industrial development.

-Despite its well-intended foundation the BSE was rather inactive.
-Annual turnover value consisted of only 160 million baht in 1968, and 114 million baht in 1969.
-Trading volumes continued to fall sharply thereafter to 46 million baht in 1970, and then 28 million baht in 1971.
-The turnover in debentures reached 87 million baht in 1972, but stocks continued to perform poorly, with turnover hitting an all time low of only 26 million baht.
-The BSE finally ceased operations in the early 1970s.
+Although the Bangkok Stock Exchange provided a good venue for trading shares, it garnered limited attention.
+Annual turnover was only THB160 million in 1968 and THB114 million in 1969.
+Trading volumes continued to drop sharply to THB46 million in 1970, and then fell further to THB28 million in 1971.
+While the turnover in debentures reached THB87 million in 1972, stocks continued to perform poorly, with turnover hitting an all-time low of only THB26 million.
+BSE finally ceased operations in the early 1970s.

-It is generally accepted that the BSE failed to succeed because of a lack of official government support and a limited investor understanding of the equity market.
+It is generally accepted that the BSE failed because of a lack of government support and Thais’ limited understanding of the equity market.

-In 1969, as recommended by the World Bank, the government acquired the services of Professor Sidney M. Robbins from Columbia University to study the development channels of the Thai capital market.
+In 1969, as recommended by the World Bank, the government appointed Professor Sidney M. Robbins from Columbia University to study the development of the Thai capital market.
 Professor Robbins had previously served as Chief Economist at the United States Securities and Exchange Commission.
 The same year proved an eventful one for the Thai capital market, as the Bank of Thailand also formed a Working Group on Capital Market Development, which was assigned the task of establishing the stock market.
-A year later, in 1970, Professor Robbins produced a comprehensive report entitled "A Capital Market in Thailand".
+A year later, in 1970, Professor Robbins produced a comprehensive report entitled "A Capital Market in Thailand."
 This report became the master plan for the future development of the Thai capital market.

-The Securities and Exchange Act of 1992 (SEA), stipulates the Securities and Exchange Commission (SEC), a single unified supervisory agency, as the regulator of the Thai Capital Market.
-While the SEC oversees the development of the Kingdom's capital market, the Bank of Thailand (BOT) is responsible for the country's money market.
-The SEA also provides a clear separation between the primary and the secondary markets to facilitate their successful development.
+The Securities and Exchange Act of 1992 (SEA) stipulates that the Stock Exchange of Thailand (SET) is overseen by the Securities and Exchange Commission (SEC), while SET policies and operations are the responsibility of the SET Board of Governors.
+The Bank of Thailand (BOT) is responsible for the country's money market.
+The SEA also provides a clear distinction between the primary and the secondary markets to facilitate their successful development.
 Both primary and secondary markets are regulated by the SEC.

 The SEC oversees and regulates the primary market.
-In this regard, a company wishing to issue new securities, carry out an initial public offering (IPO) or offer additional securities to the public must first apply for SEC approval and comply with its filing requirements.
-The SEC is then required to carefully review the financial status and operations of the company before allowing the firm to issue securities to the public.
+Any company wishing to issue new securities via an initial public offering (IPO) or offer additional securities to the public requires approval from the SEC and must comply with its filing requirements.
+The SEC then needs to review the finances and operations of the company before approving the issuance of securities and their sale to the public.

 Following the initial public offering, securities may be traded in the secondary market once the issuer has applied for and been granted approval by the SET.

-- To serve as a center for the trading of listed securities, and to provide the essential systems needed to facilitate securities trading;
+- To serve as the center for the trading of listed securities, and to provide systems needed to facilitate securities trading;

-- To undertake any business relating to the Securities Exchange, such as a clearing house, securities depository center, securities registrar, or similar activities;
+- To conduct any business relating to securities trading, such as clearing house, securities depository, securities registrar, and similar activities;

 - To undertake any other business approved by the SEC.

-- Encourage the general public to become shareholders in a variety of local industries.
+- SET encourages the general public to become shareholders in domestic businesses and industries.

-- It operates under the legal framework laid down in the Securities and Exchange Act, B.E.
+- Currently, SET operates under the legal framework laid down in the Securities and Exchange Act, B.E.
 2535 (1992).

-- Asian and Oceanian Stock Exchanges Federation (AOSEF): joined as full member in 1982.
+- Asian and Oceanian Stock Exchanges Federation (AOSEF): SET joined as full member in 1982.

-- International Organization of Securities Commissions (IOSCO): came in as full member in 1990.
-Then, when the Securities and Exchange Commission (SEC) was established in 1992, it became the full member and the SET moved to affiliate member.
+- International Organization of Securities Commissions (IOSCO): SET became a full member in 1990.
+With the establishment of the Securities and Exchange Commission (SEC) in 1992, SEC assumed the status of full member and SET became an affiliate member.

-- World Federation of Exchanges (WFE): joined as full member in 1990.
+- World Federation of Exchanges (WFE): SET joined as full member in 1990.